-- Depending on the data source, model, or tool used, you might be able to type in a specific address, click on a specific location in a map tool, or select the applicable census tract, county, major watershed, state forest, state park, or other geography - choosing whatever is consistent with how you justified the geographic scale for the rest of your project analysis. - Look at historical climate trends data to establish current project conditions.
+- Depending on the data source, model, or tool used, you might be able to type in a specific address, click on a specific location in a map tool, or select the applicable census tract, county, major watershed, state forest, state park, or other geography choosing whatever is consistent with how you justified the geographic scale for the rest of your project analysis. - Look at historical climate trends data to establish current project conditions.
 Historical climate information will be based on actual data from specific reporting stations.
 Discuss the time frame options and trend years you selected for this data, and why it fairly represents your project. - Explore projected (future) climate data to anticipate conditions during the life of the project.
-Projected climate data is modeled, so data from different sources may be based on models with somewhat differing methodologies, assumptions about the factors that affect climate change, and resolution / scale (i.e., downscaled global data to a 10km grid).
-Typically, smaller grid sizes are more specific to local climatic conditions if a "downscaling" process is applied that is based on physical relationships and atmospheric processes, rather than on statistical techniques. - Many sources offer projected data for multiple future time periods, so be sure to select the period that best aligns with the life of the effects of the project. - Many sources offer projected data for multiple model scenarios.
+Projected climate data is modeled, so data from different sources may be based on models with somewhat differing methodologies, assumptions about the factors that affect climate change, and resolution / scale (e.g., downscaled global data to a 25km grid vs. 10km vs. 4km, special treatment of lakes, CMIP5 climate models vs. CMIP6).
+Typically, smaller grid sizes are more specific to local climatic conditions if a "downscaling" process is applied that is based on physical relationships and atmospheric processes (dynamical), rather than on statistical techniques. - Many sources offer projected data for multiple future time periods, so be sure to select the period that best aligns with the life of the effects of the project. - Many sources offer projected data for multiple model scenarios.
 It can be helpful to review and discuss multiple models.

-Current climate trends tool:
+Current climate trends